 Item Uncertainties Effect of actual results differ from assumptions.
+Actuarial present value of promised retirement benefits (appendix B) Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, salary increases, changes in retirement ages, mortality rates and returns on fund assets.
+A firm of consulting actuaries is engaged to provide the fund with expert advice about the assumptions to be applied.
+The effects on the net pension liability of changes in assumptions can be measured.
+For instance, a 0.1% p.a. increase in the discount rate would reduce the liabilities by c£26.5m.
 Private Debt Private debt investments are valued at fair value in accordance with British Venture Capital Association guidelines.
 These investments are not publicly listed and as such there is a degree of estimation involved in the valuation.
-Private debt investments are valued at £65.150m (£52.510m: 2021/22) in the financial statements.
-There is a risk that this investment may be under or overstated in the accounts.
-Infrastructure The Pension Fund contains investments in infrastructure funds. that are classified within the financial statements as level 3 investments.
-The final realised value of those funds may differ slightly from the valuations presented in the accounts as detailed in note 14a.
-The value of these investments are £63.405.726m (£54.726m: 2021/22).
+Private debt investments are valued at $\pounds 65.150m$ ( $\pounds 52.510m$ : 2021/22) in the financial statements.
+The fair value of these investments is based on forward-looking estimates.
+Further details are shown in note 14a if actual results differ from assumptions.
+Infrastructure The Pension Fund contains investments in infrastructure funds. that are classified The value of these investments are £63.405.726m (£54.726m: 2021/22).